 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.

 Choose 13 courses from general education, BS in Business Administration, or other Walden bachelor’s degree programs.
+At least 3 courses must be at the 3000 level or higher.
 Your elective credits should total 65 to meet your program requirements.
 You may also be eligible to transfer previous credit to meet your elective requirements for this online business administration degree.
 Note on minors: Electives can also be used to complete a six-course minor.

 PMI is a registered trademark and service mark of the Project Management Institute, Inc.